Orlando Product Liability for Defective Medical Devices

 Understanding Defective Breast Implants

 If you are a victim of defective silicone or saline breast implants, let our team of attorneys and licensed insurance adjusters at Legally Pink Law help you.
-Breast implant surgery is a multi-billion dollar industry that, despite known serious health risks to female, continues to thrive.
+Breast implant surgery is a multi-billion dollar industry that, despite known serious health risks to females, continues to thrive.

 Breast implants are considered Class III medical devices of limited product life, which means although they are surgically implanted in a woman's body, they are not intended to last for her entire lifetime.
 While many defects in breast implants become apparent soon after surgery, others remain hidden for years.